Routing is a core feature that allows to route your data through Filters and finally to one or multiple destinations.

 [INPUT]Name cpuTag my_cpu[INPUT]Name memTag my_mem[OUTPUT]Name esMatch my_cpu[OUTPUT]Name stdoutMatch my_mem

-Note: the above example aim to demonstrate in a simplified way how Routing is configured.
+Note: the above is a simple example demonstrating how Routing is configured.

 Routing works automatically reading the Input Tags and the Output Match rules.
-If some data have a Tag that don't have a match upon routing time, the data is deleted.
+If some data has a Tag that doesn't match upon routing time, the data is deleted.

 Routing is flexible enough to support wildcard in the Match pattern.
 The below example defines a common destination for both sources of data: